Last Updated on October 24, 2022 by Chris

-Here we have the Left Handed ESP LTD EC-1000 VB Deluxe, one of a pretty wide range of left handed guitars from ESP.
-ESP is one guitar company that is lefty-friendly!
+Here we have the ESP LTD EC-1000 VB Deluxe!
+Obviously, mine is a left handed version; one of a wide range of left handed guitars from ESP.
+ESP is one guitar company that is very lefty-friendly!

 I first took note of the EC-1000 around 2010 when I saw a left handed Gold Top model on eBay; it looked fantastic!
 So I did some research on it and found that it had loads of cool features and seemed to get plenty of positive reviews at the time, so I decided that this was the guitar for me!

-So I bid on it a few times, but unfortunately, I didn’t win that auction and then carried on with my life.
-Now and then I’d check eBay for another Gold Top, but never managed to get one.
+So I bid on it a few times, but unfortunately, I didn’t win that auction, so I just carried on with my life.
+Now and then I’d check eBay again for another Gold Top, but never managed to get one.
 Finding a used left handed Gold Top is quite difficult here in the UK, they’re very few and far between.

 Eight years later, it appeared on my radar again.
 This time I’d seen the Vintage Black version and thought that it looked even better than the Gold Top.
 I loved the matte finish coupled with the gold hardware, and I’d never had a guitar with active pickups before.
 This time I said to myself “I’m gonna get a brand new one!”

 I went online and found out there was one in stock at a guitar store an hour’s drive away, so I went and tried it out for a while.
-I liked it so much, I decided to buy one.
-So I did!
+I liked it so much, I decided to buy it!

 ESP is very highly regarded, especially when it comes to guitars for rock and metal players.
-The ESP LTD series are basically mass-produced versions of the more expensive, hand-crafted ESP range.
-This doesn’t mean they’re inferior in quality; far from it!
+The ESP LTD series guitars are basically mass-produced versions of the more expensive, hand-crafted ESP range.
+This doesn’t mean their quality is inferior; far from it!
 ESP LTD guitars are well-known for being great quality instruments with real value for money.

 The ESP LTD EC-1000 Deluxe is known for being just that; a fantastic guitar that isn’t ridiculously expensive and is used by both hobbyists and professional musicians alike.
 Notable pro guitarists who have played the LTD EC-1000 include: